AValnar/Bonefish/README.md

 $ composer require av/bonefish-bonefish:dev-master
 ```
 \* Note: This is only needed if https://github.com/composer/installers/pull/181 is not yet merged
-Overwrite your composer/installer with the above fork please to enable proper Package installation
+Overwrite your composer/installer with the above fork please to enable proper Package installation.

-Create a cache directory and a cache directory inside this previously created one.
-Afterwards set the path in /Configuration/Configuration.neon
-lattePath is relative to cachePath

 Usage
 =====